XuehaiPan/nvitop/README.md

   <img width="100%" src="https://user-images.githubusercontent.com/16078332/123914889-7b3e0400-d9b2-11eb-9b71-a48971617c2a.png" alt="Tree-view">
 </p>

-**NOTE:** The process tree is built in backward (recursively back to the tree root).
+**NOTE:** The process tree is built in backward order (recursively back to the tree root).
 Only GPU processes along with their children and ancestors (parents and grandparents ...) will be shown.
 Not all running processes will be displayed.

 Environment variable screen (shortcut: <kbd>e</kbd>):